Jump to the beginning of content

 Human Rights

 Human rights cover many areas of Government activity and no one bureau can undertake responsibility for all of them.
-There is therefore a need for a co-ordinating function to enable the Government to make a coherent assessment of the way in which human rights are implemented in practice.
-That role had been the responsibility of the Home Affairs Bureau since 1993, when the Bureau conducted a government-wide review of all legislation in the light of the Hong Kong Bill of Rights Ordinance (BORO) (pdf).
+There is therefore a need for a co-ordinating function to enable the Government to make a coherent assessment of the way in which human rights treaties are implemented in practice.
+That role had been the responsibility of the Home Affairs Branch (subsequently the then Home Affairs Bureau) since 1993, when it conducted a government-wide review of all legislation in the light of the Hong Kong Bill of Rights Ordinance (BORO).
 The review led to the amendment of some forty legal provisions.
 Now, all legislation that predates the BORO conforms with its provisions.
 So too must all new legislation.

-Following the re-organization of the Government Secretariat with effect from 1 July 2007, matters relating to human rights have now been placed under the purview of the Constitutional and Mainland Affairs Bureau (CMAB).
+Following the re-organization of the Government Secretariat with effect from 1 July 2007, matters relating to human rights have now been under the Constitutional and Mainland Affairs Bureau (CMAB) for coordination.

 Human Rights Reporting